Firebase Extensions help you deploy functionality to your app quickly with pre-packaged solutions.

 At its core, a Firebase Extension is code that performs a task whenever a specifically defined event occurs in your app or project.

 An extension's logic is written using Cloud Functions for Firebase.
-The functions in an extension define the event providers and the conditions that trigger execution (for example, a Cloud Firestore write or an HTTPS request, or a Cloud Scheduler event).
+The functions in an extension define the event providers and the conditions that trigger execution (for example, a Cloud Firestore write, an HTTPS request, or a Cloud Scheduler event).

 - The Google services (APIs) that the extension will use